Rydberg Atomic Receivers for Multi-Band Communications and Sensing: Sensitivity Analysis and Maximization for Multi-Band RAREs

 \section{Sensitivity Analysis and Maximization for Multi-Band RAREs}

-In this section, we maximize the sensitivity of a multi-band RARE by optimizing the multi-band atomic amplifier through the manipulation of the Rabi frequencies of reference signals.
-To this end, the explicit expression of the sensitivity is derived, analyzed, and then used to obtain the optimal Rabi frequencies.
+In this section, we maximize the sensitivity of a multi-band RARE by optimizing the multi-band atomic amplifier through manipulation of the reference‑signal Rabi frequencies.
+We first derive an explicit expression for the sensitivity.
+Then, the concepts of effective Rabi frequency and Rabi attention are introduced to decouple the sensitivity into a tractable form.
+Finally, we present the optimal effective Rabi frequency that maximizes sensitivity.